muyueh/flat-demo-bitcoin-price/README.md

         ```

-4. **Check the new postprocessed-taipei-weather.json file:** In the repository you should now see a new file containing the first 24 hourly temperature readings for Taipei.
+4. **Check the new postprocessed-taipei-weather.json file:** In the repository you should now see a new file containing 24 flattened hourly rows for Taipei, each row duplicating the location metadata for easier tabular viewing.

     ![](https://raw.githubusercontent.com/githubocto/flat-demo-bitcoin-price/readme-assets/assets/8.postprocessfile.png)